 For bulb cracks - apply zinc oxide cream over bulb, this will allow them to heal.

 Conditioner - mix equal parts pine tar and corn oil together.

-1 head of garlic/cloved, 3 cups of olive oil, a few tablespons of cayanne pepper, mix well and store in a jar.
+1 head of garlic/cloves, 3 cups of olive oil, a few tablespoons of cayenne pepper, mix well and store in a jar.

 Jello - mixed in with the feed, encourages hoof growth.

 2 pints clear alcohol, 2 pints wintergreen alcohol, 2 pints witch hazel, 1/2 bottle store bought equine liniment.
 Pour all ingredients into clean gallon container, top off with white vinegar.

 Witch hazel, Listerine, aloe juice (optional), mix in equal parts and apply with spray bottle.

 1 ounce Golden seal powder, 1 ounce Myrrh powder, 1 ounce Echinacea, 1/4 ounce cayenne pepper, 1 pint rubbing alcohol, Place herbs in a bottle and add rubbing alcohol.
 Shake and use daily for 3-10 days.
 Strain and store in a bottle.